Updated: August 2022

 The area has a 4-season climate that is enjoyed year-round with accompanying activities.
 May-September has the best weather for enjoying all the region offers since days are warmer, and rain is minimal.

 I like to be flexible during road trips and almost always plan nightly stays the day of, but I am willing to stay on the outskirts of town, camp, and even sleep in my car.
 It is a good idea to check to see if any big festivals or events like NASCAR are going on when you are visiting.
 If so, you may not get your first accommodation choice if you do not book ahead.
-Otherwise, there are plenty of lodging options available even during the high season, June-August.
+Otherwise, there are plenty of lodging options available even during the high season, June-August if you are ok with staying outside of town.

 If you are short on time, cut this 7-night itinerary down into 5 nights or even 3.
 If a few highlights or a specific area is all you are after, one night is enough.
 On the other hand, if you have more time, there is enough to see and do around the Finger Lakes to keep you busy for weeks on end!